kputnam/piggly/README.markdown

 ## What's Piggly?

-Piggly is a tool written in Ruby to track code coverage of PostgreSQL's PL/pgSQL stored procedures.
+Piggly is a tool (written in Ruby) to track code coverage of PostgreSQL PL/pgSQL stored procedures.
 It reports on code coverage to help you identify untested parts of your code.
 You write tests in Ruby against your stored procedures and run them with piggly.

 ## How Does It Work?